Opentrons/Protocols/protocols/quintara_onsite_part3/README.md

 ## Categories
-* Broad Category
+* Sample Prep
-	* Specific Category
+	* Plate Filling

 ## Description
-This protocol does stuff!
+1 of 6 mastermixes is filled into all 108 columns in all 9 plates from two wells of a reservoir.
+Pipette will automatically be assigned depending on the mastermix selected, and multi-dispensing is installed when possible to the pipette maximum volume.
+Mastermix is taken back and forth between the two mastermix wells (aspirate A1, aspirate A2, aspirate A1,..., etc.), so fill mastermix source columns in the reservoir evenly.
+Mastermix details are included in the dropdown menu.

 ### Labware
 * Quintara Vertical Plate 192 Wells
-* Quintara 12 Reservoir 15000 µL #15000
+* Quintara 12 Reservoir 15000 µL
 * Double Pcr 96 Well Plate 300 µL
 * Appliedbiosystem 384 Well Plate 40 µL
-* Quintara 96 Well Plate 300 µL #1234
+* Quintara 96 Well Plate 300 µL
 * Quintara Vertical Plate 192 Wells
-* Deepwell 96 Well Plate 2000 µL #1234
+* Deepwell 96 Well Plate 2000 µL
 * [Opentrons 96 Tip Rack 20 µL](https://shop.opentrons.com/collections/opentrons-tips/products/opentrons-10ul-tips)
 * [NEST 96 Deepwell Plate 2mL #503001](http://www.cell-nest.com/page94?product_id=101&_l=en)